promne/it.nonit/index.md

 But even inside of the industry, there are many people who have no idea, how some things work.
 I got it, why should they – it’s my bread and butter to understand how computer works.
 Not theirs.
 How can we find a common ground to discuss problems and reach solutions?
 How to bridge the gap between technical and non-technical worlds?

 You know how this work:

-BA: Hey, I think we should tweak the flubbers so customer gets the report quicker.
+BA: Hey, I think we should tweak the flubbers so customer gets the report quicker.\
-IT: What?
+IT: What?\
-BA: You know, flubbers ... increase maybe ..?
+BA: You know, flubbers ... increase them ... maybe ..?\
-IT: No .. please stop ...
+IT: No ... please stop ...\
-BA: Flub...
+BA: Flub...\
-IT: There is no such thing and you have obviously no idea how computer works!
-If you even try to suggest anything else, I truly believe the whole thing will burst into flames ... go away ...
+IT: THERE IS NO SUCH THING AND YOU HAVE OBVIOUSLY NO IDEA HOW COMPUTER WORKS!
+If you even try to suggest anything else, I truly believe the whole thing will burst into flames ... go away ... far far away .. probably even kill yourself please ...\
+BA: What?!?\
+IT: Nothing.
+I said nothing.

 (note: BA stands for a business analyst)